andnig/.dotfiles/arch.md

 # Arch Linux

+> THIS IS OLD!!
+Use the new arch-only repo instead

 On arch, we use [Omarchy](https://omarchy.org/) as a base configuration.
 It provides a nice, minimal opinionated setup for Arch Linux.
 However, we are not going to use it directly, as it's a bit too opinionated, so we